beshu-tech/readonlyrest-docs/elasticsearch.md

 #### 3. Patch ES

 If you are using Elasticsearch 8.0.x or newer, you need **an extra post-installation step**.
-This will copy some X-Pack jars to ROR's installation directory.
+Depending on the [Elasticsearch version](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin/blob/develop/ror-tools/src/main/scala/tech/beshu/ror/tools/patches/Es8xxPatch.scala), this command might tweak the main Elasticsearch installation files and/or copy some jars to `plugins/readonlyrest` directory.

 ```bash
 # Patch ES